rafatuita/dashboard_wiki/FAQ.md

 In case you did not find any answer here and in [closed issues](https://github.com/kubernetes/dashboard/issues?q=is%3Aissue+is%3Aclosed), [create new issue](https://github.com/kubernetes/dashboard/issues/new).

-### I would like to use development environment on HTTPS, how can I do it?
+### I would like to use development environment on HTTPS, how to do it?

 Development environment is started with `gulp serve` or `gulp serve:prod`.
 To make it run on HTTPS it needs to have certificates passed.
 To do it you need to use following flags for mentioned commands: